-11. Is there a requirement for learners in Years 7-13 to undertake lateral flow tests (LFTs)?
+11. Is there a requirement for learners in Years 7-13 to undertake twice weekly lateral flow tests (LFTs)?

 Staff in primary schools and staff and learners in secondary schools and colleges not showing symptoms should continue to take regular rapid lateral flow tests twice a week and report the results online.
 These tests should be taken on a Monday and a Thursday morning prior to attending school.